RubenIbarrondo/tic-tac-q/README.md

 ### What we actually did

 We developed a 9 qubit circuit optimized with an scalable algorithm to replicate our desired behaviour.
+The win ratios shown in the presentation take into account that illegal games the circuit considered as won are actually a wrong game.

+An optimization with random parameters gave a result slightly better than a random configuration while a correctly parametrized optimization gives much better results.
+See presentation page 16.

 ### Where do those defer and what we would like to improve

-We only took for won games complete games where 5 `X` and 4 `O` where used, meaning we left no room for blank cells.
+We only took for won games complete games where 5 `X` and 4 `O` where used, meaning we left no room for blank cells and illegal games where discarded as invalid games.

 We would like to: